Interlyceales and tournaments

 Olympiad party

-Last Tuesday, April 16, 2024, we ended the olympiad season with a celebration.
-Students and their parents were welcome for drinks in the C auditorium.
-There the students were able to receive their certificates and certificates.
-What toppers they are!
+Last Tuesday, April 16, 2024, we finished the Olympic season with a party.
+Students and their parents were welcome to have a drink in the C-aula.
+The students received their certificates and certificates there.
+They're so great!

-An LCL team consisting of Olivia Abbo, Tristan Tangdiongga, Lucia Zhou Jiang and Sofia Zhou Jiang won second prize at the Mathematics B Day '23-'24.
-Over 4,000 students participated in this competition on Friday, Nov.
-10, 2023.
-After an intensive judging process, the eight best teams were invited to the award ceremony.
+An LCL team consisting of Olivia Abbo, Tristan Tangdiongga, Lucia Zhou Jiang and Sofia Zhou Jiang has won the second prize at the Mathematics B-Day.
+On Friday 10 November 2023, more than 4000 students participated in this competition.
+After an intensive jury process, the eight best teams were invited to the award ceremony.

-Our students received their prize on Friday, March 22 in the stately Academy Building of Utrecht University on Domplein.
-The ceremony was followed by a tour of the impressive senate hall from 1636 and the chapter house, where the Union of Utrecht was signed in 1579.
-The evening ended with a fancy dinner on site.
+Our students received their prize on Friday 22 March in the stately Academy Building of Utrecht University at the Domplein.
+After the ceremony a guided tour followed the impressive Senate hall dating from 1636 and the chapter room, where the Union of Utrecht was signed in 1579.
+The evening ended with a chic dinner on site.

-In the Mathematics B day, students in teams of four spend an entire day researching an open problem that calls on computational and algorithmic skills.
-Schools may submit their best research papers.
-The Mathematics B-day takes place simultaneously at schools in the Netherlands, Belgium, Germany and Slovakia.
-The organization in the Netherlands is in the hands of the UU.
+During the Mathematics B-day, students in teams of four students spend a whole day researching an open problem that relies on computational and algorithmic skills.
+Schools are allowed to submit their best research reports.
+Mathematics B-day takes place simultaneously in schools in the Netherlands, Belgium, Germany and Slovakia.
+The organisation in the Netherlands is in the hands of the UU.

 Dutch Mathematics Olympiad

 The Lorentz Casimir Lyceum has won the school prize of the Dutch Mathematics Olympiad 2024!
-With an extremely minimal lead of 1 point over the Stedelijk Gymnasium Leiden and 3 points over the Willem Lodewijk Gymnasium from Groningen, our six best students managed to post the highest sum score (174) in a field of 310 participating schools.
+With an extremely minimal head start of 1 point on the Stedelijk Gymnasium Leiden and 3 points on the Willem Lodewijk Gymnasium from Groningen, our six best students managed to score the highest sum score (174) in a field of 310 participating schools.
 Team LCL consisted of Remmo Klaver (V5, 30 points), Jurre Klomp (V5, 29 points), Oliver Li (V4, 34 points), Yu Hao Lin (V4, 27 points), Dennis Zhang (V3, 31 points) and Willem van der Velden (V2, 23 points).

-On Jan.
-25 and 26, the national final round of the European Olympiad of Experimental Science (EOES) took place at HAN University of Applied Sciences in Nijmegen.
-The mixed schools team consisting of Jochem Kistemaker (Stedelijk Gymnasium, Schiedam), Robert Stepanyan (Trevianum, Sittard) and Kjeld Zwitserloot (Gymnasium Beekvliet, Sint-Michielsgestel) won this national final round.
-Second place went to the mixed schools team consisting of Imre Bekkering (Willem Lodewijk Gymnasium, Groningen), Ralph de Boer (Lorentz Casimir Lyceum, Eindhoven) and Matthijs de Ruiter (Stedelijk Gymnasium, Nijmegen).
+On 25 and 26 January the national final round of the European Olympiad of Experimental Science (EOES) took place at HAN University of Applied Sciences in Nijmegen.
+The mixed school team consisting of Jochem Kistemaker (Stedelijk Gymnasium, Schiedam), Robert Stepanyan (Trevianum, Sittard) and Kjeld Zwitserloot (Gymnasium Beekvliet, Sint-Michielsgestel) won this national final round.
+The second place goes to the mixed school team consisting of Imre Bekkering (Willem Lodewijk Gymnasium, Groningen), Ralph de Boer (Lorentz Casimir Lyceum, Eindhoven) and Matthijs de Ruiter (Stedelijk Gymnasium, Nijmegen).

-The two winning teams will represent the Netherlands at the EOES-2024 to be held in Luxembourg from April 7 to 14, with almost all EU countries participating.
+The two winning teams represent the Netherlands at the EOES-2024 held in Luxembourg from 7 to 14 April and in which almost all EU countries participate.

 Final N.K. school chess

-On Tuesday, January 23, a chess team from the LCL in Scheveningen finished in fifth place in the finals of the Dutch school chess championships in category VO-I (all grade levels).
-Against all odds, Elysia Feng (V5c), Polina Kulikova (V4e), Theo Qi (V6d) and Freek Thijssen (G1b) had managed to qualify for this final through the qualifying tournaments in November and December, in which nearly 500 students from over 80 VO schools participated.
+On Tuesday 23 January a chess team of the LCL in Scheveningen finished fifth in the final of the Dutch school chess championship in category VO-I (all years of study).
+Elysia Feng (V5c), Polina Kulikova (V4e), Theo Qi (V6d) and Freek Thijssen (G1b) In November and December, almost 500 students from more than 80 VO schools participated in the qualifying tournaments against all expectations.

-The final took place in a posh hall of the AFAS Circustheater in Scheveningen.
-Between the games there was an opportunity to take a look at the world's top players, who played their games in the ninth round of the Tata Steel grandmaster tournament at the same location.
-All in all, an intensive but beautiful day.
+The final took place in a chic hall of the AFAS Circustheater in Scheveningen.
+Between the parties there was an opportunity to take a look at the world summit, which at the same location finished their parties in the ninth round of the Tata Steel Grand Master Tournament.
+All in all an intensive but beautiful day.